hcengineering/huly-docs/src/content/docs/getting-started/workspace-setup.md

 > **Owners**: Set roles for all team members as User, Maintainer or Owner.
 > **Branding**: Add a custom logo for your Workspace.
 > **Invite Settings**: Configure settings for Workspace invitations.

+### Next Steps

+Now that you have set up your Workspace, it's time to create your first Project!
+Click "Next" to find out how.